natgo/wt-wiki-scraper/wikitext-transpiled/helicopter/Mi-28N.md

 * Amazing speed
 * Very effective anti-tank capabilities
-* Can carry 8 Iglas for air-to-air capabilities
+* Can carry up to 8 Iglas for air-to-air capabilities
 * Wide array of countermeasures: 128 flares, MAW, and a 360 degree RWR
 * Very effective and punchy cannon
-* High-resolution thermal imaging
+* High-resolution thermal imaging with 73.7x magnification

 '''Cons:'''

 * Heavy helicopter; this impacts its manoeuvrability
 * Only 250 rounds for the main gun, fire sparingly
-* Igla AAMs can pull only 10Gs, engaging jet fighters can sometimes be a challenge
+* Igla AAMs can only pull 10Gs, engaging jet fighters can sometimes be a challenge
 * Large target
+* Outdated RWR for the Battle Rating

 == History ==
 <!-- ''Describe the history of the creation and combat usage of the helicopter in more detail than in the introduction.
 If the historical reference turns out to be too long, take it to a separate article, taking a link to the article about the vehicle and adding a block "/History" (example: <nowiki>https://wiki.warthunder.com/(Vehicle-name)/History</nowiki>) and add a link to it here using the <code>main</code> template.
 Be sure to reference text and sources by using <code><nowiki><ref></ref></nowiki></code>, as well as adding them at the end of the article with <code><nowiki><references /></nowiki></code>.
 This section may also include the vehicle's dev blog entry (if applicable) and the in-game encyclopedia description (under <code><nowiki>=== In-game description ===</nowiki></code>, also if applicable).'' -->